Emu Oil Australian

 Emu farming helps to protect our environment.
 The Emu is native to Australia and can live in harmony with our land, this reducing the chemical dependence and land clearance needed for introduced species.
 The Emu is the largest of all Australian birds, it cannot fly, and can run at speeds of 48kms per hour.

-FAQ – Our Emu Oil is 100% pure.
-It changes consistency with temperature it is like coconut oil, this is the best way for you to understand.
+Why Does Emu Oil go hard? – It changes consistency with temperature it is like coconut oil, this is the best way for you to understand.
 Simply shake before use and warm if you need to, I transfer it into a jar so its easy to get out at anytime.
 It is a wonderful product.

 Emu Oil is naturally a creamy semi-solid consistency and only begins to liquefy above 24 degrees C. When your Emu Oil becomes very thick simply warm it under hot water.
 It will return to its natural consistency again when it cools.
 As ambient temperature varies, the consistency of Emu Oil will vary from thick at cold temperatures to completely liquid at high temperatures.
 If left undisturbed at room temperature for a number of weeks, Emu Oil can naturally divide into 2 fractions, one liquid and the other more solid, creamier form.
 The longer it is left, the more separation occurs.
 Together, these two fractions contain the entire benefits of Emu Oil.
 Separated, they do not contain all the beneficial components of the oil.